Frequently Asked Questions

 Lastly, if you want to see Quito from above, you can take a cable car (teleférico) to the top of a mountain overlooking Quito.
 It costs $8.50 and the 10-minute ride takes you up to an altitude of 13,290 feet.
 If you want a physical challenge you can then hike to the top of Vulcan Pichincha.
 The hike takes an estimated 2-2.5 hours each way, so this is an activity that could fill a whole afternoon.
 It is windy and can be cold, so make sure you have the appropriate clothing.

 The actual Equator is only a 30-45 minute drive north of Quito.
 At the Equator, you will find a large monument that has an admission fee.
 This is where the French thought the equator was, but they were wrong and the actual equator is about 240 meters from the Equator Monument.
 Feel free to visit the nearby Intiñan Solar Museum, which claims to have the real equator running through their property.
 Just keep in mind that the science experiments they show you there are mostly inaccurate and downright silly.
 If you are a science teacher, this is a can’t miss attraction for a good laugh.

-While I did not have time to go, there are three day trips that have been recommended to me, which we list in the Optional Activities section of this webpage.
+While I did not have time to go, there are three-day trips that have been recommended to me, which we list in the Optional Activities section of this webpage.
 Saquisili Market and Cotopaxi National Park make for a full day of hiking and shopping.
 I would make sure you have a few days to acclimatize to the elevation before signing up for that one.
-Bellavista Cloud Forest or Mindo are at a lower altitude and seem like a wonderful way to see the nature of the area.
+Bellavista Cloud Forest is at a lower altitude and seems like a wonderful way to see the nature of the area.
 Another option is Otavalo where you will be able to see one of the largest markets in all of South America.

 You should be able to book all of these activities at the front desk of our hotel in Quito.